 If you’ve ever had fermented soybeans—perhaps with cooked rice—you’ll know they have a deep umami taste that mass-produced soy sauce just doesn’t have.
 Jamie’s well-received Bluegrass Soy Sauce, however, has similar layers of umami flavors.

-Looking to experiment more, this past May, Jamie released three new products, inspired by a trip to Japan: double fermented soy sauce, bourbon-smoked soy sauce, and bourbon ponzu.
+Looking to experiment more, this past May, Jamie released three new products, inspired by a trip to Japan: double fermented, bourbon-smoked, and bourbon ponzu soy sauces.

 The Imperial Double-Fermented soy sauce is phenomenal—potent and full-bodied, with hints of coffee, dark chocolate, even; a few drops are all you need.
 Jamie recommends having it on soft-boiled eggs; or making a compound butter with a few drops, to top a steak.
 I tried a tiny amount with hard-boiled eggs.
 It made everything right with the world.
 Much like very fine olive oil, it’s soy sauce you use as a finishing touch, rather than for cooking.

 Then there’s the bourbon smoked soy sauce, made by using bourbon barrel staves.
 There are about 200 indicators of flavors to soy sauce, Jamie said, but his 13-year-old probably said it best last year when she first tried it: “It tastes just like country ham.”
 If you haven’t had country ham, imagine instead a supercharged, bacon-y soy sauce.
-Its packaging—a bottle with a dropper—is a hint of how intense it is.
+Its packaging—a bottle with a dropper—hints at how intense it is.

 If you are in Louisville, the studio kitchen in Butchertown accommodates special events and tastings, and there is a retail store on Frankfort Avenue.
 The soy sauces can also be purchased online at BourbonBarrelfoods.com ($8–15 for a 3.3-ounce bottle).
 The company also makes bourbon-smoked spices, such as a much-raved-about bourbon-smoked paprika.